 Due to the additional capabilities needed to process the absolute encoder signal, these encoders may require the "Enhanced" versions of the Guidance Controllers.
-Please contact Brooks, support_preciseflex@brooksautomation.com, for the current hardware requirements for interfacing to these types of encoders.
+Contact Brooks at support preciseflex@brooksautomation.com for the current hardware requirements for interfacing to these types of encoders.